 Other documents of interest:

-Announcements will be sent to successful applicants at the end of June; checks are distributed in early September.
+Acceptance announcements will be sent to successful applicants at the end of June; checks are distributed in early September.

 Year 2 RFPs: Grant recipients are expected to write a year two proposal that

 - discusses progress and which indicators of successful outcomes were met in Year 1

 - which indicators of successful outcomes still need to be met

 - changes in project design that will ensure a successful two-year project

 - description of successful new matching grant donations